-In conclusion we have shown a new way to manipulate the magneto-optic response of magnetoplasmonic structures by taking advantage of the thickness of the magnetic layer.
-We have used patterned Co hexagonal antidot lattices with different thickness to generate a large enhancement of P-MOKE signal close to SPP resonances.
-We have revealed that not only the in-plane structural parameter that defined the excitation condition for SPPs is important for the PMOKE enhancement but also the out of plane direction represented by the thickness of the magnetic layer is crucial.
-We have shown that the thickness can control the magneto-optic Kerr enhancement by SPPs excitation and very low reflectivity values.
-Consequently, new routes for tailoring the functionality of patterned structures can emerge, when the influence of the thickness on the magneto-optic activity is taken into account.
+In conclusion we have shown a new way to manipulate the M-O response of magnetoplasmonic structures, taking advantage of the thickness of the magnetic layer.
+We have used patterned Co hexagonal antidot lattices, with different thicknesses, to generate a large enhancement of the polar Kerr rotation as a result of SPP excitation.
+We reveal that it is not only the in-plane structure which defines the excitation conditions for SPPs, but also that the out-of-plane structure of the magnetic layer plays a crucial role, which can be easily modified by changing the thickness.
+This is true even for thicknesses well above the penetration depth of the continuous Co film, demonstrating the importance of the enhanced penetration depth accompanied by SPP excitation in antidot structures.
+The thickness dependence is further confirmed in the related M-O enhancement.
+We have shown that the thickness dramatically modifies the Kerr rotation enhancement by SPP excitation and consequently provides new routes for tailoring the functionality of patterned structures, where the influence of the thickness on the M-O activity should be taken into account.

-E. Th.
-P acknowledges the Deutsche Forschungsgemeinschaft (DFG) through the collaborative research center SFB TRR 173: SPIN+X Project B07 and Carl Zeiss Foundation.
-The authors acknowledge the support of the Swedish Research Council (VR), the Knut and Alice Wallenberg Foundation (KAW), the Swedish Foundation for International Cooperation in Research and Higher Education (STINT) and the Icelandic Research Fund for Graduate Students.
-E. Th.
-P acknowledges the Carl Zeiss Foundation.
-The authors would like to thank Piotr Patoka for the preparation of the polystyrene bead template.